Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 • Less Flexibility: Harder to pause payments if finances tighten.

-Ready to experience what happens if I make biweekly payments on my mortgage?
+Ready to try paying every two weeks on your mortgage?
 Choose between a lender program or DIY.
-The DIY method often saves on fees.
+The DIY route often avoids fees.

 Option 1: Lender-Assisted Programs